nata-web/SO-scaled-up/README.md

 # Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights

-This repository contains the code used for the paper [Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights](http://url)(link TBA).
+This repository contains the code used for the paper [Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights](https://arxiv.org/abs/2211.01698).
 The code is provided in two forms:

 * Jupyter Notebooks using the Julia and Python languages.
 * Julia and Python code with a call to Fortran routine.